mateusfavarin/c1/doc/issues.md

 - colors are slightly different from psx (map differently?)
 - a few sfx are very loud and distorted (ex. warp sound, also when entering a bonus round)
-- in some instances, game transitions occur too early (ex. game immediately jumps to win level screen when player lands on a warp platform, without playing either of crash's 'win level' animation sequences; some death sequences are cut short)
 - main death sequence camera behavior is incorrect
 - title sequence background images become too bright in some instances
 - it is sometimes (but rarely) possible to jump in mid-air when beside walls
 - demo mode does not function correctly
 - attempting to enter any title state other than the map from the main menu ultimately results in the game entering an infinite loop and/or crashing
-- compiling with optimization flags causes the game to behave differently (aside from performance improvements)
 - tree change tracking implementation is broken

 ## Per-level